ionic-enterprise/tutorials/docs/mobile-security/device-check.md

 - Run `npm create cloudflare` and choose the hello world example.
 - Install a JWT library by running `npm install jose`
 - Install a unique ID generator by running `npm install uuid`
-- Install its types by running `npm i --save-dev @types/uuid`
+- Install its types by running `npm install --save-dev @types/uuid`

 ### Verify the Token